 The one thing you should be aware of is that you can’t invest in standard mutual funds with M1 (only exchange-traded funds).
 That’s different than with many traditional brokerages, such as Vanguard and Fidelity.

 However, M1 offers a “pie” investing system that resembles a mutual fund in that it helps you to diversify your portfolio based on portion allocations.
 You have the ability to create custom pies, chose professionally-curated “expert” pies, or allocate your investments across a mix of both.

 Pie Investing 101

-Every one of your holdings will constitute a slice of your pie.
+Each of your holdings will constitute a slice of your pie.

 To learn more about creating custom pies, check out the below video:

-If setting up a custom pie is a little more work than you want to take on, there’s another option.
-You can go with an expert pie instead.
+If setting up a custom pie is a little more work than you want to take on, there’s another option: you can go with an expert pie instead.

 Here are some of the expert pies available to you: